mangkoran/mmpad/README.md

 # MMPAD

-MMPAD stands for "mangkoran Macro Pad", built with osu! in mind (lol).
+MMPAD stands for "mangkoran MacroPad", built with osu! in mind (lol).

 ## Backgrounds